-A culinary celebration waits in Charlotte.
-African-American chefs with Southern roots and stellar reputations are coming together on a Saturday and Sunday to prepare biscuits, brisket and other soulful dishes for two pop-up dinners.
+A culinary celebration waits in Charlotte, North Carolina.
+African American chefs with Southern roots and stellar reputations are coming together on a Saturday and Sunday to prepare biscuits, brisket and other soulful dishes for two pop-up dinners.
 Todd Richards is packing hot sauce and copies of “Soul: A Chef’s Culinary Evolution in 150 Recipes” for the trip that epitomizes his new cookbook and the philosophy behind it.

 Richards advises other cooks who want to prepare soulful dishes to know the source of their ingredients, the people they will put time and energy into serving and how not to be afraid of trying something new.
 “I think you have to be kind of fearless in the kitchen, knowing that mistakes are only pathways to making a dish even better the next time.”

 The willingness to explore ideas with other chefs is also part of that fearlessness.
 The foreword in “Soul” is written by a chef who has cooked and conversed with Richards for more than a decade.
 Richards and Sean Brock share the belief that delicious food brings people together.
 Brock writes that looking at the cookbook made him want to “hop in the car and go see Todd just to talk food and catch up.”

 Other readers may think of soul food the same way Brock does after seeing all the gorgeous photos of dishes and heart-warming family photos in the cookbook.
 He describes it as a “feeling that covers you like a grandmother’s quilt.”

 Richards’ “sermon about soul food” is generating the kind of praise most chefs find as comforting as a grandmother’s hug.
 “What pleases me most about the reception is that I feel Soul and soul food have a modern place that everyone is enjoying and looking forward to cooking,” says Richards.